 Coming to our verdict, we prefer the Nikon d750.
-It comes with a full-frame DX sensor, a slim and compact body, and better image processing.
-The reason why we prefer the Nikon d750 over the Nikon d500 is because of the larger sensor.
+It has a full-frame DX sensor, a slim and compact body, and better image processing.
+The reason why we like the Nikon d750 over the Nikon d500 is because of the larger sensor.
 The larger sensors and additional megapixels capture a higher resolution image.
-Apart from that, the d750 is full-frame and has better image stabilization as compared to the d500.
+Apart from that, the d750 is full-frame and has better image stabilization than the d500.
 With the d750, the full-frame sensor won’t result in cropped photos or videos.

-With that being said, the d500 is also a great option with top-tier features like 153 point autofocus, 4K video recording, and of course, better shutter life expectancy.
+The d500 is also a great option with top-tier features like 153-point autofocus, 4K video recording, and a better shutter life expectancy.

 Frequently Asked Questions (FAQ)

-To help you out even more, we have added some important frequently asked questions so you can make an informed camera decision.
+To help you out, we have added some important frequently asked questions so you can make an informed camera decision.

 1. What is light sensitivity?

-The ISO or light sensitivity in your camera basically determines how much light will be allowed in.
-If you are photographing at night time, where there is low light, you should keep the ISO high.
+Your camera’s ISO or light sensitivity determines how much light will be allowed in.
+You should keep the ISO high if you photograph at night with low light.
 This will produce a well-contrasted image, whereas a low ISO under the same situation will result in a dark photo.